kubewarden/docs/docs/testing-policies/02-policy-authors.md

 To use `kwctl run` the following input is needed:

 1. Wasm binary file reference of the policy to be run.
-The Kubewarden policy can be loaded from the local filesystem (`file://`), an HTTP(s) server (`https://`) or an OCI registry (`registry://`).
+The Kubewarden policy can be loaded from the local filesystem (`file://`), an HTTP(s) server (`https://`), or an OCI registry (`registry://`).
-1. The admission request object to be evaluated.
+1. The admission request object to be tested.
-This is provided via the `--request-path` argument.
+You provide it via the `--request-path` argument.
-The request can be provided on `stdin` by setting `--request-path` to `-`.
+Or you can provide it on `stdin` by setting `--request-path` to `-`.
-1. The policy settings to be used at evaluation time, can be provided as an inline JSON via `--settings-json` flag.
+1. Provide policy settings for run time as an inline JSON via `--settings-json` flag.
 Or a JSON, or a YAML file loaded from the filesystem via `--settings-path`.

-Once the policy evaluation is done, `kwctl` prints the `ValidationResponse` object to the standard output.
+After the test `kwctl` prints the `ValidationResponse` object to standard output.

-For example, this is how `kwctl` can be used to test the Wasm binary of the `ingress-policy` linked above:
+This is how you use `kwctl` to test the Wasm binary of `ingress-policy` linked to above:

 ```
 $ curl https://raw.githubusercontent.com/kubewarden/ingress-policy/v0.1.8/test_data/ingress-wildcard.json 2> /dev/null | \